-is to create a community-focused alternative to the for-profit housing market that is rooted in relationship and mutuality: co-housing communities in which people live like families, sharing meals, common spaces, and the rhythms of home care.
+Our mission is to create a community-focused alternative to the for-profit housing market that is rooted in relationship and mutuality: co-housing communities in which people live like families, sharing meals, common spaces, and the rhythms of home care.
 We’ve planted communities all over the Boston area, and there are currently Creche houses in Allston, Dorchester, and Newton.

 Together, these trends make it difficult for Bostonians to live in the communities they love.
 The prevalence of short-term leases (particularly for students) have priced working families out of many areas, encouraged resident turnover and neighborhood instability, and accelerated gentrification.
 Today’s Boston housing market alienates people from their communities and stunts the development of long-lasting relationships vital to our well-being.